nico-ig/UDP-Video-Streaming/README.md

 * The handshake phase has an overhead in the packets send and in the retries when the client can't bind to the same port as the server.
 * It works only for IPv4 addresses.
+* If the server reaches it's maximum number of simultaneaous groups streamings, new requests are dicarded and the client won't know the reason, only that it didn't receive an answer from server.

 # Implementation
 ## Server
 ## Client
 To avoid trying to connect indefinitly to the server, the client has a limit to the number of attempts to try to establish the handshake.

 ## Sockets
 ## Watchdog
 ## Log
+## Project structure